mam-luk/kipchak/README.md

 Kipchak is not a framework like Symfony or Laravel.
 In fact, it's built on the
 <a href="https://www.slimframework.com/" target="_blank">Slim Framework</a>.
 Why?
 Because Slim is fast and efficient and has a much lower footprint than Symfony and Laravel, which, whilst
-have their merits, have a much larger memory and processing footprint.
+having their merits, have a much larger memory and processing footprint.
 Kipchak, however, borrows libraries from Symfony and Laravel to enable the ADK.

 ## OK, so it's Slim.
 What do I get by using it?